 The estimated costs of installation, implementation and maintenance of the improvements, services and activities as described in Section A-3 are outlined below.
 Each year, as part of the assessment levy calculation process, the costs and expenses are reviewed and the annual costs are projected for the following fiscal year.

-1. Zone 8 (Webster Street) Estimated Cost Budget
+A-2.1 Zone 8 (Webster Street) Estimated Cost Budget

-The estimated cost budget for the Fiscal Year 2016/17 through Fiscal Year 2018/19 for the installation, implementation and maintenance of the improvements, services and activities is as follows:
+The estimated cost budget for the Fiscal Year 2019/20 for the installation, implementation and maintenance of the improvements, services and activities is as follows: